sifaoso/MBP_M1_DLconfig/README.md

 $ jupyter kernelspec remove <kernel-name>
 ```

-At the beginning my mps wait not available, so I did :
+At the beginning my mps was not available, so I did :

 ```
 $ pip3 uninstall torch torchvision torchaudio